-If you move to a new school, you can use the checklist on the following page from the Keeping Maine's Children Connected program, designed by students for students.
-It gives you a list of topics to ask school staff, and it includes everything from credits to teachers to your new lunchroom.
+If you move to a new school, you can connect with your caseworker or Transition Specialist to create a checklist about topics to ask school staff.
+This could include everything from class credits to teachers to your new lunchroom.

 School Records